rust-lang/rust/text/0000-macro-reform.md

 # Unresolved questions

-Should we forbid `$crate` in non-`#[export]`ed macros?
+Should we forbid `$crate` in non-exported macros?
 It seems useless, however I think we should allow it anyway, to encourage the habit of writing `$crate::` for any references to the local crate.

 # Acknowledgements